CentralHarlemAnonymous/msStopWatch/README.md

 Uses the newish libraries from Adafruit for interacting with the GPIO pins.

-If you choose ot build this project, you'll also want a variable pot connected to the LCD to control contrast.
+If you choose to build this project, you'll also want a variable pot connected to the LCD to control contrast.
 That is reflected in the accompanying schematics but plays no role in the included python code.